mcjohnalds/react-table-drag-select/readme.md

 Copy `node_modules/react-table-drag-select/table-drag-select.css` into
 your static folder and link to it in your html.

-The default theme is good for any website but you might want to change the colors.
+The default theme is flexible but you'll want to change the colors.
 This can be done by editing the nicely commented `table-drag-select.css`, or by adding some global css rules:

 ```css
 /* Cells that can be interacted with */